LBL-EESA/TECA_superbuild/README.md

 $ make -j <number of build threads> install
 ```

-When using programs built against this install source the following
+When using programs built against this install, source the following
 configuration file.
-This ensures that the install takes porecedence
+This ensures that the install takes precedence
-over any conflictiing installs that may be present on your system
+over any conflicting installs that may be present on your system.

 ```bash
 $ . <prefix>/bin/teca_env.sh